Visual Studio publish profiles for ASP.NET Core app deployment

 Run a target before or after publishing

-AfterPublish targets can be used to execute a target before or after the publish target.
-The following markup can be added to the publish profile to log messages to the console output before and after publishing:
+AfterPublish targets execute a target before or after the publish target.
+Add the following elements to the publish profile to log console messages both before and after publishing:

 <Target Name="CustomActionsBeforePublish" BeforeTargets="BeforePublish"> <Message Text="Inside BeforePublish" Importance="high" /> </Target> <Target Name="CustomActionsAfterPublish" AfterTargets="AfterPublish"> <Message Text="Inside AfterPublish" Importance="high" /> </Target>